 Conclusion

 Canada has seen declining birth rates for several decades, which is a common trend among similar countries.
-The birth rate is currently just over 10 live births per 1,000 people and it is predicted to decline further.
+The birth rate in 2025 was just under 10 live births per 1,000 people and it is predicted to decline further.
 By the end of the century, it is predicted that there will be 8.5 live births per 1,000 in Canada.

 Fewer births mean an aging population that can lead to, for example, labour shortages and an overstretched healthcare system.
 Therefore in Canada, the falling birth rate needs to be taken into consideration when planning policies for healthcare provision and pension systems to prevent issues in the future.